Skip to contents

 Install

-You can install the development version of rJavaEnv from GitHub:
+You can also install the development version of rJavaEnv from GitHub:

 if (!requireNamespace("remotes", quietly = TRUE)) {